rybafish/rybafish.github.io/faq.md

 m_load_history_service and m_load_history_host monitors.

 ### Why some KPIs has fraction and some dont?
-Everything is actually an integer in m_load_history_ views but some values are recalculated for the display ('normalized').
-If reclaculated maximum is < 10 - wa save the decimal point.
+Everything is actually an integer in m_load_history... views but some values are recalculated for the display ('normalized').
+If reclaculated maximum is < 10 - we put the decimal point.
 It is also shall be possible to enforce decimal point for some metrics, but not yet.

+### Why the chart jumps to the end of the period?
+If the end of period is empty,  the most recent data selected.
+If you want to avoid this just put some date as the end of the period and position will not change on refresh.